Forensic Experts

 Outlook

-Employment for forensic science specialists is expected to grow much faster than the average for all careers through 2028, according to the U.S. Department of Labor.
-Population increases, a rising crime rate, and the greater emphasis on scientific methodology in crime investigation have increased the need for trained forensic experts.
-Forensic experts who are employed by state and local governm...
+Employment for forensic science specialists is expected to grow much faster than the average for all careers from 2023 through 2033, according to the U.S. Department of Labor.
+Population increases, a rising crime rate (in some crime categories), and the greater emphasis on scientific methodology in crime investigation have increased the need for trained forensic experts.
+Forensic experts who ar...